Skip to content

 Introduction

 CAP is an EventBus and a solution for solving distributed transaction problems in microservices or SOA systems.
-It helps create a microservices system that is scalable, reliable, and easy to change.
+It helps you create a microservices system that is scalable, reliable, and easy to modify.

-In Microsoft's eShop microservices sample project, it is recommended to use CAP as the EventBus in the production environment.
+In Microsoft's eShop microservices sample project, CAP is recommended as the EventBus for production environments.

 What is EventBus?

-Compared to other Services Bus or Event Bus, CAP has its own characteristics.
-It does not require users to implement or inherit any interface when sending messages or processing messages.
-It has very high flexibility.
-We have always believed that the appointment is greater than the configuration, so the CAP is very simple to use, very friendly to the novice, and lightweight.
+Compared to other service buses or event buses, CAP has its own characteristics.
+It does not require users to implement or inherit any interface when sending or processing messages, providing very high flexibility.
+We believe that convention is greater than configuration, so CAP is very simple to use, very friendly to beginners, and lightweight.

 CAP is modular in design and highly scalable.
-You have many options to choose from, including message queues, storage, serialization, etc. Many elements of the system can be replaced with custom implementations.
+You have many options to choose from, including message queues, storage, serialization, and more.
+Many system elements can be replaced with custom implementations.

 Video: bilibili Tutorial